petrroll/mff-stuff/multiagent_systems/notes.md

 - FELINE
     - sharing of knowledge, distribution of sub-tasks
     - each agent is rule-based system: skills (I can prove/contradict), interests (I'm interested if the following is true/false)
-    - communication: hypothesis + speech acts, request, response, inform
+    - communication through messages: hypothesis + speech acts, request, response, inform

 Self-interested agents
 - agent doesn't have to be honest about capabilities, doesn't have to finish an assigned task